-Applicants should have as background a bachelor's degree in one of the social sciences; computer science, engineering, or a relevant discipline; and undergraduate courses in these and related areas.
+Applicants should have an undergraduate degree from an institution of higher education accredited by a Mason- recognized U.S. institutional accrediting agency or international equivalent with a GPA of at least 3.25.
+To apply for this program, please complete the George Mason University Admissions Application.
+The undergraduate degree EligibilityApplicants should be have as background a bachelor's degree in one of the social sciences, sciences; computer science, engineering, or a relevant discipline, discipline; and undergraduate courses in these and related areas.
 Bachelor's degrees in the physical or biological sciences are also eligible, but applicants may be advised to take additional courses in social science or computer science as prerequisites to admission.

 Minimal requirements also include one undergraduate course in calculus and knowledge of a computer programming language, preferably object-based.